KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 ### Why This Order?

 1. **Data first** — Forces you to understand the problem before coding solutions
 2. **Systems second** — Logic that *transforms* data, as well as stores it runtime, testable without visuals.
+Note For self-contained, ephemeral, single-scene mechanics, direct manipulation is fine.
 3. **Views last** — Just render current state, trivially replaceable

 ---